-We may come across the OpenSSL “Unable to load certificate” error if we paste the cert from a browser.
+We may encounter the OpenSSL “Unable to load certificate” error if we paste the cert from a browser.

-It is most likely that we may miss the CR and LF characters making OpenSSL not read/load the cert file.
+We may most likely miss the CR and LF characters, preventing OpenSSL from reading/loading the cert file.

-As part of our Server Management Services, we assist our customers with several OpenSSL queries.
+As part of our Server Management Services, we assist customers with several OpenSSL queries.

 Today, let us see how our techs fix this error.